mithunkumarc/learning-react/hooks/readMe.md

         Effects are declared inside the component so they have access to its props and state.
         By default, React runs the effects after every render — including the first render.

+#### rules of hooks

+        Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.
+        Only call Hooks from React function components.
+Don’t call Hooks from regular JavaScript functions.